Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 Great Falls's western location means mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.
 The housing picture is equally important: a housing market where the American Dream of owning a home is still financially realistic.
-When it comes to rent prices, the local workforce reflects a price-competitive market where providers work harder for each customer.
+When it comes to rent prices, the local workforce reflects a price-competitive market where local businesses work harder for each customer.
 This is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.

 What Matters Most